Session Recording

 Corporate Services

-Q: How is the 1st wave of transfer integration of Corp Services going ?
-Any feedback good or bad ?
+Q: How is the 1st wave of transfer integration of Corp Services going?
+Any feedback?

 A: We are progressing well for People and OD.
 We have a TU meeting today and a Teams meeting with all POD teams later today where we'll be sharing the timeline for consultation and implementation.
 We have a draft target operating model (TOM) and numerous workstreams are meeting this month to determine the future structures.
 It is a tight timeline to follow but we are doing all we can to deliver in Q3.